-As someone who has limited coding experience (I am only a little bit familiar with Python, but not C++, which is the language used in the Arduino IDE) and extremely limited crafting experience, I found this assignment to be one of the most daunting yet rewarding assignments in my undergraduate studies.
+As someone who has always leaned toward the theoretical side of things and therefore has limited crafting experience, I found this assignment to be one of the most daunting yet rewarding assignments in my undergraduate studies.
 This project has definitely pushed me out of my comfort zone, but in the end I am grateful as I have now developed a new form of appreciation toward computers.

 My communication device, which is called Help, was created based on what is a common problem in the classroom or lecture hall setting: when a concept becomes complicated or confusing for students, some students may be too embarrassed to raise their hands to ask for clarification.
 Another hurdle could be, especially in larger lectures, students may find it difficult to get noticed by the professor when they raise their hands in the first place.

 What usually happens afterwards is the students go home and spend hours trying to catch up on the course.
 Sometimes they may even try to do this right before an exam, which can only add to the stress and time needed to study.
 However, Help tries to mitigate that problem by not only attracting the professor’s attention with flashing lights, but also making the situation of not understanding concepts less embarrassing for students.
 How does the device do this?
 The device operates on the idea that when a majority of students in a group or lecture hall table do not understand the topic well, the device will alarm.
 Thus, the device proves that the students who do not understand the lecture are not alone; there are also other students who are on the same boat.
 Therefore, the device hopefully puts less focus on the students asking for help, and more focus on the situation and puzzling concept at hand.

 1.)
 The device sits on a classroom or lecture hall table where it is easily accessible to students.
 The device also connects to the lecturer’s phone via Bluetooth.